Drookoo/hugo-site/content/posts/2023-04-29-games-recap/2023-04-29-games-recap.md

 http://yangshangames.com/portfolio/ninja_defense.html

 # Games games
 A lot of MMORPGs.
+If it was free to play, I probably played it with my friends.
+If it was a subscription based model, then we played a private server varient with boosted rate and free.
 Maplestory.
 Private Servers.
 Dragonica // Dragon Saga

 # League of Legends
-This honestly
+This honestly ate up more of my life then it was supposed to.
+I remember getting in front of of my my freshmen elective classes in high school and essentially professing my love for the game and pitching its glory to other 18 year olds learning earth sciencec geometry.

 # Steam
+My first dive into Steam that I can remember was: `Sep 18, 2011	Learning with Portals`.
+I signed up for the platform initially but didn't spend too much time on it because most of the good stuff required real world money and I wasn't interested in Team Fortress.
+Muditaheart and PRPHD told this to me in passing and so I logged onto the first time in a while to claim the freebie.

-My first dive into Steam that I can remember was: `Sep 18, 2011	Learning with Portals` But I must have used steam to play other games, ofc F2P, because my steam account was created late June
+But I must have used steam to play other games, ofc F2P, because my steam account was created late June

 Humble Bundle, Origin Game Launcher